Probing triaxial deformation of atomic nuclei in high-energy heavy ion collisions: Summary and a proposal

-Study of the nuclear deformation, in particular shape evolution in the $(\beta_2,\gamma)$ along the isobaric chain by adding neutron and protons, is one of the most important areas of research in nuclear structure community~\cite{Heyde2011}.
-The skewnesses $\langle(\delta d_{\perp}/d_{\perp})^3\rangle$ and $\langle\varepsilon_2^2\delta d_{\perp}/d_{\perp}\rangle$, experimentally accessible via three-particle correlations, show remarkably strong sensitivity to triaxiality over a broad range of centrality, as well as nearly system-size independent signal strength.
-The existing data from various species, in particular the recent isobar $^{96}$Zr+$^{96}$Zr and $^{96}$Ru+$^{96}$Ru collision data, provide a unique opportunity to test the methodology proposed in this paper.
-However, most valuable information will ultimately arise from a scan of systems for which we already have precision knowledge from the nuclear structure community to calibration the hydrodynamic response, followed by systems for which we not have sufficient understanding.
+Study of the nuclear deformation, in particular shape evolution in the $(\beta_2,\gamma)$ diagram along the isobaric chain by adding neutron and protons, is one of the most important areas of research in nuclear structure community~\cite{Heyde2011}.
+High-energy heavy-ion collisions offer a new tool to image the shape of atomic nuclei by smashing them together and measure the collective flow response in the final state.
+The skewness $\langle(\delta d_{\perp}/d_{\perp})^3\rangle$ and $\langle\varepsilon_2^2\delta d_{\perp}/d_{\perp}\rangle$, experimentally accessible via three-particle correlations $\langle(\delta [p_{\mathrm{T}}]/[p_{\mathrm{T}}])^3\rangle$ and $\langle v_2^2\delta [p_{\mathrm{T}}]/[p_{\mathrm{T}}]\rangle$, show remarkably strong sensitivity to triaxiality over a broad range of centrality, as well as nearly system-size independent signal strength.
+The existing data from various species, in particular the recent isobar $^{96}$Zr+$^{96}$Zr and $^{96}$Ru+$^{96}$Ru collision data~\cite{STAR:2021mii} at high energy, provide a unique opportunity to test the methodology proposed in this paper~\cite{Jia:2021oyt,Zhang:2021kxj}.
+However, most valuable information will ultimately arise from a collision scan of systems for which one already have precision knowledge from the nuclear structure community to calibration the hydrodynamic response, followed by application to systems for which one not have sufficient understanding.

 {\bf Acknowledgements:} I am grateful for the AMPT simulation data provided by Chunjian Zhang.
 I thank Giuliano Giacalone, Chunjian Zhang and Somadutta Bhatta for valuable discussions.
 This work is supported by DOE DEFG0287ER40331.